 Macerate means to add sugar to fruit and let it steep, or sit for some time.
 This process enhances the fruit’s natural sweetness and, when macerating berries, results in tender berries with lots of juicy syrup.

-Strawberry shortcake cake recipe
+Strawberry shortcake biscuits:

 To get the perfect biscuit, I used my favorite biscuit recipe.
 I love this recipe because it makes a tall and flaky biscuits.